-Is there fraud in benefit systems?
-Without a doubt I’m positive there is.
-But the level of welfare or public benefit fraud is a much disputed figure.
+Is there fraud in benefits systems?
+Without a doubt, I’m positive there is.
+But the level of welfare or public benefits fraud is a much-disputed figure.
 So to find out what the truth is, I went hunting for the facts.

-First, let me state, if you are personally aware of anyone that is defrauding any benefit system, rather than just complain about their actions, you should instead be reporting them to the benefit program.
-Until you do that you really have no excuse to complain about a system you leave broken.
+First, let me state, if you are personally aware of anyone defrauding any benefit system, rather than complain about their actions, you should instead be reporting them to the benefits program.
+You have no excuse to complain about a system you leave broken until you do that.

 What Do the Facts Tell Us?